Scripter17/url-cleaner/README.md

 - `assume-1-dot-2-is-redirect`: Treat all hosts that match the Regex `^.\...$` as redirects.
 Let's be real, they all are.
 - `breezewiki`: Sets the domain of `fandom.com` and [BreezeWiki](https://breezewiki.com/) to the domain specified by the `breezewiki-domain` variable.
-- `bypass.vip`: Use [bypass.vip](https://bypass.vip) to expand linkvertise links.
+- `bypass.vip`: Use [bypass.vip](https://bypass.vip) to expand linkvertise and some other links.
 Currently untestable as the API is down.
 - `discord-compatibility`: Sets the domain of `twitter.com` to the domain specified by the `twitter-embed-domain` variable.
 - `discord-unexternal`: Replace `images-ext-1.discordapp.net` with the original images they refer to.
 - `no-https-upgrade`: Disable replacing `http://` with `https://`.